-- Digital I/O and processor: I2C control, serial audio port, three digital GPIO pins, audio DSP subsystem with Hybrid-Pro algorithm and rich audio processing blocks. - · A stereo digital to PWM modulator. - A flexible Closed-Loop amplifier capable of operating in stereo or mono, at several different switching frequencies, and with a variety of output voltages and loads.
+- A stereo digital to PWM modulator. - An Audio DSP subsystem. - A flexible close-loop amplifier capable of operating in stereo or mono, at several different switching frequencies, and with a variety of output voltages and loads. - An I2C control port for communication with the device

 The device requires only two power supplies for proper operation.
 A DVDD supply is required to power the low voltage digital circuitry.
 Another supply, called PVDD, is required to provide power to the output stage of the audio amplifier.
-Two internal LDOs generate 5 V / 1.5 V for analog / digital supply voltage respectively.
+Two internal LDOs convert PVDD to 5 V for GVDD and AVDD and to 1.5V for DVDD respectively.